annchar-opn/challenges/challenge-mobile/README.md

 1. Store details & products screen:
    - Fetch the store detail from `/storeInfo` endpoint and display them in the upper part of the screen.
-   - Fetch the list of products from `/products` endpoint and display them in a scrollable list with pagination below store detail section.
+   - Fetch the list of products from `/products` endpoint and display them in a scrollable list below store detail section.
    - Add an ability for the user to select product(s).
      - *Skills Challenge*: It is your choice on how you'd like to build this feature and the skills you'd like to demonstrate to us.
        You could allow: